WBBSE Solutions For Class 9 Geography And Environment Chapter 2 Movement Of The Earth Rotation And Revolution

 Answer: True

 Question 2.
-After 21st March the sun apparently moves towards the north.
+After 21st March the sun moves towards the north.

 Answer: True